natstar93/your-first-trainline-graphql/Home.md

-# Welcome to the your-trainline-graphql-server wiki!
+# Welcome to the **Your first trainline graphQl**!

-In this workshop we will introduce GraphQL.
-We will start with the basics and work our way towards implementing a fully functional GraphQL server.
-We will create a "Backend for the frontend" app that will deliver real time departures data for our Frontend apps.
+There are many theoretical talks about GraphQL out there.
+They show principles and ideas and while they are really good to Gain some understanding, I believe the best way to learn is to practice.
+In this workshop you’ll get your hands dirty.

+We will start by creating a fully functional GraphQL server that delivers live train times departures.
+We will work our way from leveraging dummy data through implementing the full api with its different resolvers and types.
+Once our api is ready we will plug it to a real React app and make it render the live departures data.
+Next we'll deal with mutations.
+We will use them to store the searches of live departures carried through our User interface.

-We will consume our real-time API, https://realtime.thetrainline.com/departures/wat We will use Apollo Server in this workshop, but the main principles of GraphQL apply to other technologies.
+We will use [Apollo](https://www.apollographql.com) in this workshop, but the main principles of GraphQL apply to other technologies.

+Along the way we will explain the principles behind GraphQL and why this technology is awesome.

 ## Prerequisites